Qiucha/IPcam-Cat-Detection/README.md

 A small side project to use old IPcam/Android phone as cat detection camera, combined with Raspberry or mac mini like power efficient computing platform.

 ## Prerequisites

-- An already built [Ntfy server](https://ntfy.sh/), or a docker compose instance.
-For detail, follow [Step.2 and 3](#step2-create-env-files-in-home-directory-of-this-project-and-ntfy-docker-respectively)
+- A computer or IoT device that is capable of handling the object detection model efficiently.

+- (Optional) Docker installed on the device mentioned above, with the compose plugin.
+This is for self-host [ntfy](https://ntfy.sh).
+Other options should also be considered as well.
+For more detail, check out [Known Issue](#known-issues) section of this article.

-- An already set up IP Camera, or a functioning Android phone with IPCamera app such as [IP webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en).
-Didn't research for iOS devices.
+- A functioning IP camera, or a functioning Android phone with IP camera app such as [IP webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en) installed.
+I didn't research for iOS devices, but there should be some compatible options.
-- An `.env` file that is in the format indicated in [Step.2](#step2-create-env-files-in-home-directory-of-this-project-and-ntfy-docker-respectively).

 - An already built conda environment (or other virtual environment of choice) with packages in [requirement.txt](requirement.txt).
 Detailed installation guide is in [Step.1](#step1-build-virtual-environment)

 ## Usage
 ### Step.0 Clone/Download This Repo
+Head to the directory your going to store all of the code of this project.

 ```shell
 gh repo clone Qiucha/IPcam-Cat-Detection
 ```

-or directly download through Code > Download zip.
+or directly download through `Code > Download zip` on this page.

 ### Step.1 Build Virtual Environment
 Here, [conda](https://www.anaconda.com/) is used as an example, use whatever the virtual environment tool you're familiar with.